voznyuky/.github.io/aboutme.md

 subtitle: 2 truths and a lie.
 ---

 My name is Елена Вознюк.
-I have the following semi-rad qualities, though one is not true:
+Two semi rad things have happened in my life:

 - My parents hit the lottery but want all the kids to be independent and that's why I'm in grad school instead of on a yacht.
 - I have met the entire Obama family; got a hug from Barack and Michelle.